andrew-vant/mtm/salvage-mission.md

 % Salvage Mission

-My partner's sister comes to me a few days ago with an Toshiba external hard drive that has a broken connector.
+My partner's sister comes to me a few days ago with a Toshiba external hard drive that has a broken connector.
 Critical files on it, recovery required.
 Okay, fair enough; I used to do this all the time in my days as a PC tech.
 I still have a wonderful [usb to hard drive adapter][adapter] that